Asian shares bounce after losses, dollar sags on weak U.S. CPI

 It also showed little reaction to second-quarter gross domestic product data which revealed that the economy expanded for a sixth straight quarter led by private consumption and capital expenditure.

-While growth was faster than expected, it is not expected to nudge the Bank of Japan into dismantling its massive stimulus programme any time soon, as inflation remains stubbornly weak.
+While growth was faster than expected, it is not expected to nudge the Bank of Japan into dismantling its massive stimulus program any time soon, as inflation remains stubbornly weak.

 The euro was 0.1 percent higher at $1.1824 <EUR=>.

-Crude oil prices were little changed after rising slightly on Friday on lower U.S. crude stocks, instability in major producer Nigeria and strong global demand growth.
+Crude oil prices edged down after rising slightly on Friday on lower U.S. crude stocks, instability in major producer Nigeria and strong global demand growth.
 [O/R]

 Gold hovered near a two-month high, benefiting from the U.S.-North Korean tensions and Friday's weak U.S. inflation data.
 The dollar's recent weakness was also seen to be helping gold.